Rosewood Castiglion del Bosco

 Louise Dragman-Renz (Staff)

 Travel back in time to a Tuscan village and surround yourself with cobbled streets and historic buildings that used to be the local police station, or the olive oil press, and you will find yourself at Castiglion del Bosco.
 This 800-year-old village has been lovingly restored to an impecable level of detail and sits on a 4,000-acre estate.
 This little slice of Tuscan history makes for the most wonderful setting for your Italian vacation.
 With the only private golf club in Italy set within a UNESCO world heritage site the course is beautiful just to look at let alone play a round on.
 You could walk around this property for hours and with the wonderful restaurants the resort offers you will not need to worry about working up an appetite before you indulge.
 With your own private villa or suite overlooking the countryside, the hardest decision you will have to make will be where to admire the view from - the infinity pool, the deep master bedroom bathtub, the living room with a roaring fire or from the patio area with a glass of Castiglion del Bosco's finest wine.
-You cannot make a bad choice here so sit back and watch the rolling hills change color with the light of the day.
+You cannot make a bad choice here so sit back and watch the rolling hills change colour with the light of the day.

 Georgina Carlisle (Staff)

 Driving up to this property is an adventure in itself, with the history of the road being a pilgrimage that connected Canterbury to Rome.
 You are surrounded by the scenery of the 800-year-old Tuscan estate with its vineyards, rural farmhouses and the magnificent rolling hills of Tuscany as far as the eye can see.
 If you are lucky you will spot the wild deer and boar en route.
 Rosewood Castiglion del Bosco appears at the end of the track; not just a hotel, but an ancient village.
 An entire borgo has been transformed into a luxury resort and golf course.